Biden restores $929 mln for California high speed rail withheld by Trump | Business

 California Governor Gavin Newsom said https://www.gov.ca.gov/2021/06/10/governor-newsom-statement-on-federal-funding-agreement-for-california-high-speed-rail-project the funding restoration will "move the state one step closer to getting trains running in California as soon as possible."
 California voters approved the initial $10 billion bond for the project in 2008, and $3.5 billion in federal money was allocated two years later.
 California previously received $2.5 billion.

-California State Treasurer Fiona noted in a letter Monday that the Obama administration had allocated $10.5 billion for high speed rail projections in 2009 and 2010 and that there are still no operational U.S. high-speed rail lines as a result.
-"To be clear, a repeat effort that spends billions without getting any new lines operational after another decade will be the death of high-speed rail in America," Ma wrote to congressional leaders.
+California State Treasurer Fiona Ma noted in a letter Monday that the Obama administration had allocated $10.5 billion for high-speed rail projections in 2009 and 2010 and that there are still no operational U.S. high-speed rail lines as a result.
+"To be clear, a repeat effort that spends billions without getting any new lines operational after another decade will be the death of high-speed rail in America," Ma wrote to Congressional leaders.

 "There is simply no way the public will continue to support such an agenda without seeing tangible results."